 Partial nephrectomy is the standard of care for the treatment of localized T1 renal tumors when feasible.
-Compared to radical nephrectomy, it provides improved morbidity and mortality, lower incidence of chronic kidney disease (CKD), and similar oncological outcomes.1-3 Although the open approach has long been considered the gold standard, minimally invasive approaches (laparoscopic and robotic) have increasingly been replacing the open approach.
-Roboticassisted partial nephrectomy (RAPN) also provides advantages over the laparoscopic approach, such as a shorter learning curve, easier suturing, lower conversion rates, and a shorter warm ischemia time (WIT).5-9
+Compared to radical nephrectomy, it provided improved morbidity and mortality, lower incidence of chronic kidney disease (CKD), and similar oncological outcomes.1-3 Although the open approach has long been considered the gold standard, minimally invasive approaches (laparoscopic and robotic) have increasingly been replacing the open approach.
+Robotic-assisted partial nephrectomy (RAPN) also provides advantages over the laparoscopic approach such as a shorter learning curve, easier suturing, lower conversion rates, and a shorter warm ischemia time (WIT).5-9

-Most reports about the surgeon's experience with RAPN include a large number of cases performed consecutively over a short period of time with involvement of multiple surgeons at varying levels of experience.10-17 The plateau in learning curve of RAPN after fellowship training in high-volume centers has been shown to be around 44 cases.
-There is a lack of reporting on the outcomes of such a learning curve when performed over an extended duration.
+Most reports about the surgeons experience for RAPN included a large number of cases performed consecutively over a short period of time with involvement of multiple surgeons of varying levels of experience.10-17 The plateau in learning curve of RAPN after fellowship training in high volume centers has been shown to be around 44 cases.
+There is lack of reports on the outcomes of such learning curve when performed over an extended duration.

 Since the introduction of robotic surgery in Kuwait six years ago, the total number of procedures performed (urological and non-urological) were less than 450 cases.
 Currently, there are two robots available with only one used exclusively by urologists.
-Since the start of the robotic program in 2014 up to the time of writing this paper, a certified uro-oncologist (SA) with Society of Urologic Oncology (SUO) fellowship training has performed 200 robotic urological procedures.
-The objective of this study was to describe the outcomes of RAPN performed by a single surgeon (SA) using the da Vinci® Si surgical system (Intuitive Surgical, Inc., Sunnyvale, CA, U.S.) over six years, and whether the total robotic surgical volume can overcome the problem of low-volume RAPN.
-This study largely analyzed the experience of robotic surgery in a country where robotic surgery is not widely diffused.
+Since the start of the robotic program in 2014 up to the time of writing this paper, a certified uro-oncologist (SA) with society of urologic oncology (SUO) fellowship training has performed 200 robotic urological procedures.
+The objective of this study was to describe the outcomes of RAPN performed by a single surgeon (SA) using the da Vinci® Si surgical system (Intuitive Surgical, Inc., Sunnyvale, CA, USA) over six years, and whether the total robotic surgical volume can overcome the problem of low volume RAPN.
+This study largely analyzed the experience of robotic surgery in a country where robotic surgery was not widely diffused.